Oats/Oat Straw

 The first oat factory for bread making was created in England in 1899.
 Oats are considered a mainstay in the Scottish diet.
 Some consider oats to be indigenous to the British Isles.
 The phrase, “sowing your oats” comes from oats used for horses to energize them and encourage them to be sexually active.
 They have sometimes been used by women in baths to soften hard water.

 Oats are high in a variety of powerful antioxidants that especially support heart health, including avenanthramides, which are known for lowering blood pressure, dilating blood vessels, and improving blood flow.
-Oats are also high in ferulic acid, another powerful antioxidant, along with beta-glucans that are a solubel fiber that reduce LDL and cholesterol, reduce blood sugar levels, and promote healthy bacteria growth in the digestive system.
+Oats are also high in ferulic acid, another powerful antioxidant, along with beta-glucans which are soluble fibers that reduce LDL and cholesterol, reduce blood sugar levels, and promote healthy bacteria growth in the digestive system.

 Oat straw extract suppresses inflammatory cytokines by inhibiting nuclear factor kB activation.
-Cytokines are implicated in a number of brain disorders including major depression, schizophrenia, and Alzheimer’s disease.
+Cytokines are implicated in several brain disorders including major depression, schizophrenia, and Alzheimer’s disease.

-In Traditional Chinese Medicine, oats are used for balancing hormones, increasing libido, stabilizing mood swings, and providing powerful nutrition to your body to support heart health, proper digestion, and build stamina.
+In Traditional Chinese Medicine, oats balance hormones, increase libido, stabilize mood swings, and provide powerful nutrition to your body.
+Oats support heart health, and proper digestion, and build stamina.

 Avenalin